This is the fifth in a series of blog posts.

-Established data tells us that only half the small businesses survive more than five years and further decays continue over time.
-There are a host of reasons for this, but in general, the reasons are similar to why midlevel and large firms stagnate.
-The small business has one advantage: there are fewer people to get on the same page, so misalignment becomes noticeable and actionable early.
+Established data tells us that only half of small businesses survive more than five years, and further decays continue over time.
+There are a host of reasons for this, but in general, the reasons are similar to why mid-level and large firms stagnate.
+The small business has one advantage, however: there are fewer people to get on the same page, so misalignment becomes noticeable and actionable early.

 Silo Formation: The Organization’s Greatest Sin

-Silo formation is probably the greatest sin of the large and want-to-be-large organizations.
-Most business leaders believe they must organize around functions.
+Silo formation is probably the greatest sin of large and want-to-be-large organizations.
+Most business leaders believe they must organize the business around functions.
 In doing so, they create silos that kill market innovation creativity.
-On the other hand, small businesses suffer from the load of work that must be done in these functional areas just to survive and thus don’t have time to think about growth or innovation.
+On the other hand, small businesses suffer from the load of work that must be done in these functional areas just to survive and, thus, don’t have time to think about growth or innovation.
 This factor is easily fixed, and the fix is generally dependent upon the nature of the small business.

 The Owner’s Vision